List of Dancing on Ice professional skaters: Vicky Ogden

-Olivia Smart (born 1 April 1997) is a British-Spanish ice dancer.
-She was the 2021 Skate Canada an international bronze medalist, a four-time Challenger Series medalist, and a three-time Spanish national champion.
-She joined the show in series 15 and was paired with Nile Wilson.
+Eric Radford

+Eric Radford (born January 27, 1985) is a Canadian pair skater.
+With former partner Meagan Duhamel, he is a two-time world champion (2015, 2016), a 2018 Olympic gold medallist in the team event, a 2014 Olympic silver medallist in the team event, a 2018 Olympic bronze medallist in the pairs event, a two-time Four Continents champion (2013, 2015), the 2014–15 Grand Prix Final champion, and a seven-time Canadian national champion (2012–18).
+He is also the first openly gay man to have won a gold medal at any Winter Olympics.
+He joined the show in series 17 and was paired with EastEnders actress Charlie Brooks.

 Former skaters

 Pavel Aubrecht

 Pavel Aubrecht is a Czech skater.
 He has no senior national medals to his name and did not appear in any ISU Championship or Grand Prix events.
 He appeared in series 2 with Ulrika Jonsson, series 3 with Samantha Mumba, series 4 with Jessica Taylor, and series 5 with Sharron Davies.

 Victoria Borzenkova

 Viktoria Borzenkova (born 25 December 1981 in Saint Petersburg) is a Russian pair skater.
 With Andrei Chuvilaev, she finished as high as fourth at the senior Russian Championships and competed once at the World Championships, placing 15th in 2002.
 She appeared in the third series, partnered with Tim Vincent.